jessjaco/circuitscape-arc-pro/README.md

 1. There is no way to cancel running jobs.
 Using the 'cancel' option in a running tool is typically ineffective (Arc Pro only cancels a python script between lines).
-To cancel a running process, you will need to exit Arc Pro completely.
+To cancel a running process, you will need to exit Arc Pro completely (or kill it in task manager).
 1. Errors do not always show as failed runs in Arc Pro.
 To be sure, click "View Details".
-1. Omniscape progress does not update (see https://github.com/Circuitscape/Omniscape.jl/issues/148).
 1. The tool does not respect any environment settings in Arc Pro.